 If you haven’t chosen a pediatrician for your baby yet, you’ll want to pick one soon.
 While you likely have a few more weeks before your baby arrives, that time isn’t guaranteed.

-Ask local friends or family members for referrals, and be sure to call ahead to schedule a tour with potential pediatricians.
-It’s not only easier to gauge your comfort with a doctor and the office environment face-to-face, but you’ll likely feel less stress now that you’ve checked one more thing off your baby to-do list.
+Ask local friends or family members for referrals, and be sure to call ahead to schedule a tour.
+It’s not only easier to gauge your comfort with a doctor and the office environment in person, but you’ll likely feel less stress now that you’ve checked one more thing off your to-do list.

 Pack a birth bag